PyLorentz/PyLorentz/README.md

 # PyLorentz
 Python code for managing Lorentz Transmission Electron Microscopy (LTEM) data.
-There will are three primary components:
+There are three primary components:
 - PyTIE  -- Reconstructing the magnetic induction from LTEM images using the Transport of Intensity Equation (TIE)
 - SimLTEM -- Simulating phase shift and LTEM images from a given magnetization
-- Align -- Aligning raw LTEM images so they can be reconstructed
+- GUI/Align -- Aligning raw LTEM images so they can be reconstructed and providing a GUI for PyTIE
-- GUI -- In progress, a GUI for aligning and reconstructing data all in one place.

 PyLorentz a DOI through Zenodo:
 [![DOI](https://zenodo.org/badge/263821805.svg)](https://zenodo.org/badge/latestdoi/263821805)

+## Features
+### PyTIE
+* Uses inverse Laplacian method for solving the TIE
+* Can reconstruct the magnetization from samples of variable thickness by using a through focal series (tfs) taken with the sample in an original orientation and another tfs with the sample flipped upside down.
+[1]
+* Samples of uniform thicknss can be reconstructed from a single tfs.
+* Thin samples of uniform thickness from which the only source of contrast is magnetic Fresnel contrast can be reconstructed with a single defocused image using Single-Image-TIE (SITIE).
+This does method does not apply to all samples; for more information please refer to Chess et al. [2].
+* The TIE and SITIE solvers can implement Tikhonov regularization to remove low-frequency noise [1].
+Results reconstructed with a Tikhonov filter are no longer quantitative, but can
+* Symmetric extensions of the image can be created to reduce Fourier processing edge-effects [3].
+* Subregions of the images can be selected interactively to improve processing time or remove unwanted regions of large contrast (such as the edge of a TEM window) that would otherwise interfere with reconstruction.
+At large aspect ratios, Fourier sampling effects become more pronounced and directionally affect the reconstructed magnetization.
+Therefore _non square images are not quantitative_, though symmetrizing the image can greatly reduce this effect.

+### SimLTEM
+* _coming soon_ Easily import .omf file outputs from OOMMF and mumax.
+* Calculate electron phase shift through samples of a given magnetization with either the Mansuripur algorithm or linear superposition method.
+* Simulate LTEM images from these phase shifts and reconstruct the magnetic induction for comparison with experimental results.

+### GUI/Align

 ## Getting started
-This code is intended to be run in Jupyter notebooks, with several examples already included.
-You can clone the repo directly (is this bad practice??), fork the project, or download the files directly in a .zip.
+With the exception of the gui, this code is intended to be run in Jupyter notebooks and several examples are provided.
+You can clone the repo directly, fork the project, or download the files directly in a .zip.

 Several standard packages are required which can be installed with conda or pip.
-Environment.yml files are included in the /envs/ folder, and more will be added soon.
-Create the environment with
+Environment.yml files are included in the /envs/ folder.
+Select the appropriate file for your system and create the environment from a command line with
 ```
 conda env create -f environment.yml
 ```